wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-breakout-room-application-in-javascript-with-vonage-video-api.md

 The Room object holds the references to the session, message(breakoutRoomSignal) and participants and provides the entries for creating breakout rooms and managing participants.

-The application uses [signaling-REST API](https://tokbox.com/developer/guides/signaling/rest/) to send messages to clients connected to all sessions related to a main-room/breakout-room, informing of room changes, timer and raise-hand requests, etc.
+The application uses [Signaling-REST API](https://tokbox.com/developer/guides/signaling/rest/) to send messages to clients connected to all sessions related to a main-room/breakout-room, informing of room changes, timer and raise-hand requests, etc.

 For example, signaling message with below type and data is to inform application users of new breakout rooms being created and they can choose one to join: